I was a loser at school and that's probably a good thing

 Being an unpopular child was one of the luckiest things which happened to me.
 I am not normally of the belief that pain is beneficial and I'm rarely grateful for events which suck.
 Start spouting 'what doesn't kill you makes you stronger' crap around me and I will slap you.
 This one instance when I do, however, agree with that sentiment.
 I agree because hindsight is everything and I can see now how much good it did me to spend a decade getting kicked around.

 It was what forced me away from the petty world of playground drama and into books and writing.
 At primary school, I learned how to use Word and typed out stories about magical dogs.
 When teachers insisted I get off the computer, I wrote in notebooks.
 When they confiscated my notebooks, I wrote in my school planner.
 When they took that away, I laid out stories in my head and transcribed them later.
 Instead of playing British Bulldog and Kiss Chase like my peers, I wrote.
 The stories were for me alone, and sharing them was not even part of my paradigm.
 I would have fought you tooth and nail if you tried to post them online.
 How times change.

 My obsession with books began then.
 I recall how I would creep out of classes and stay in the library until the teacher sent someone to drag me back.
 The best days were the ones when no one noticed and I remained there until home time.
 Heaven!
 When my mum picked me up, she knew to check the library first.
-Books were the centre of my life.
+Books were the center of my life.
 Not much has changed since then, as you might guess.
 I read whatever I could get my hands on.
-The encyclopaedia, the bible, the dictionary, adult novels, the phonebook, my brother's textbooks, newspapers, anything.
+The encyclopedia, the Bible, the dictionary, adult novels, the phonebook, my brother's textbooks, newspapers, anything.
 I was not discerning.
-My peers were of no interest and I needed something to do in school.

 The thing is, I have always loved learning but I hated school.